Quick Guide to the Fountains of Versailles (and Versailles Fountain Shows)

 • Versailles Fountains’ Water Supply

-From 1 November to 31 March (low season in Versailles), the fountains don’t work, and some grooves are closed to the public.
-On the other hand, there are fewer visitors, and it is more enjoyable to stroll around the park.
+From 1 November to 28 March (the low season in Versailles), the fountains don’t work, and some grooves are closed to the public.
+On the other hand, the Petit Parc (where the fountains are located) is free to visit, and there are fewer visitors.

-Versailles Fountain Show & Versailles Fountains Night Show
+Versailles Musical Garden Show & Versailles Fountain Shows

-The Gardens at Versailles host three different shows: Versailles Fountains Show, Versailles Musical Gardens, and Les Grandes Eaux Nocturnes (Versailles Fountains Night Show).
-When do the Fountains at Versailles run?
-Keep on reading about the different Versailles shows.
+The Gardens at Versailles host three different shows: the Versailles Fountain Show, the Versailles Musical Gardens, and Les Grandes Eaux Nocturnes (Versailles Fountains Night Show).

 Baccus Fountain Versailles